 A Brief History of Homesol

 In the early 1980’s, after university and a few years in the bio-science field, I learned about energy auditing at Cornerstones, and energy-efficient homebuilding at Shelter Institute, both on the coast of Maine.
-I apprenticed with some of the best contractors in Eastern Ontario, including Kevin James, John Calendar and Oliver Drerup, and was a Licensed Carpenter by 1983 (to the concern of my dear mother, who often said I was “just a carpenter”).
+I apprenticed with some of the best contractors in Eastern Ontario, including Kevin James, John Calendar and Oliver Drerup, and was a Licensed Carpenter by 1983 (to the concern of my dear mother, who thought I should be an architect often said I was “just a carpenter”).
 I attended the first R-2000 Builder Training course in Canada that same year, and had the pleasure of working on some of the most energy-efficient homes of their time.

 In 1999 I met Kathryn, and we launched Homesol Building Solutions as a family business (incorporated in 2011), with the mission of helping owners, designers and builders to create energy-efficient and sustainable buildings.

 Kat and I were among the first NRCan-Certified Energy Advisors in Canada.
 We inspected and tested thousands of existing homes together for the EnerGuide for Houses program together, talking with homeowners about their housing needs, problems and desires.

 When the ENERGY STAR for New Homes program began in 2005, we labelled the very first ENERGY STAR home in Canada with our partners at EnerQuality, and we have been working with professional builders and developers ever since.
 Homesol’s team of consultants have now delivered over 20,000 home energy evaluations.